muratk3n/thirdwave/en/README.md

 ---

-Wut?
 They are all younger than your sitting President! (except Carter I guess).
 Yea..
 No more elderly respect for the ex-Prez..
 It's open season now..
 Run for cover

 "Ex-Presidents are retired, elderly now, should we criticize them